Room 1805

 Paulie burped and said, “No, no, Splendora Hotel.
 Room eighteen-oh-five.
 I have it right here.”
 He patted his jacket pocket.
 Then he held his stomach and grimaced.

 “Wait, I know what’s going on!”
 Joe said.
 “When we checked in they gave us a room on a lower floor, twelve, or thirteen, I can’t remember, and the view was obstructed by scaffolding.
-So my girlfriend, you know how women are, she had to have a room with a view of the Empire State building on our anniversary, and so she made this big stink, and they did some juggling, and moved us up here.
+So Renée, you know how women are, she had to have a room with a view of the Empire State building on our anniversary, and so she made this big stink, and they did some juggling, and moved us up here.
 So you see?
 We’re NOT supposed to be here!
 I’m telling you, you got the wrong guy.”

 “What do you think, Paulie?
 I think this wise guy’s full of shit—"